godotengine/godot-docs/classes/class_basematerial3d.rst

 - |void| **set_billboard_mode**\ (\ value\: :ref:`BillboardMode<enum_BaseMaterial3D_BillboardMode>`\ )
 - :ref:`BillboardMode<enum_BaseMaterial3D_BillboardMode>` **get_billboard_mode**\ (\ )

 Controls how the object faces the camera.
-See :ref:`BillboardMode<enum_BaseMaterial3D_BillboardMode>`.

 \ **Note:** Billboard mode is not suitable for VR because the left-right vector of the camera is not horizontal when the screen is attached to your head instead of on the table.
 See `GitHub issue #41567 <https://github.com/godotengine/godot/issues/41567>`__ for details.